FocusBT/Ddoc-Dapp/README.md

 **Automated Daily ROI with OpenZeppelin Defender**: We use OpenZeppelin Defender to automate the daily ROI calculation, ensuring accurate and timely returns for our users.

 **ReactJS and Hardhat Framework**: Built with the latest web development frameworks such as ReactJS and Hardhat, the platform delivers high performance and a user-friendly interface.
 This makes it easy for users to navigate the platform, access various features, and interact with the network effortlessly.

+## Success Metrics
+The success of DDoc can be measured through various factors:

+1. User Adoption: The number of users who adopt and regularly use the platform.

+2. ROI: The return on investment that the platform generates for its investors.

+3. Network Activity: The level of activity on the Polygon network due to the operations of the platform.

+4. Sustainability: The growth and long-term sustainability of the project.

+## Built With
+1. React
+2. Hardhat
+3. Web3.js
+4. Polygon
+5. OpenZeppelin Defender
+6. Surya